UK challenger banks: who’s who (and what’s their tech)

 For its tech, MoneeMint picked the Digibanc enterprise banking suite from Codebase Technologies.

-In autumn 2018, it secured a $60 investment in its Series B funding round and announced the expansion into business banking.
+In autumn 2018, Monese secured a $60 investment in its Series B funding round and announced its expansion into business banking.
+In January 2020, the start-up landed a unicorn valuation at $1 billion.

 Monese initially used Contis Group’s white-label infrastructure to provide bank accounts, transfer and card payment services, but has now switched to another provider, PrePay Solutions (PPS).